sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 #### Console output shows :

-log shows both CompletableFuture's getWeatherReport() & getUserEmail() , started at the same time with differetn Thread. we thenCombine() the results of both Independent Threads , to a single response.
+log shows both CompletableFuture's getWeatherReport() & getUserEmail() , started at the same time with differetn Thread. </br>
+we thenCombine() the results of both Independent Threads , to a single response. </br>
+check the time line difference.

 ```java
 15:42:37.890689100 getWeatherReport() ForkJoinPool.commonPool-worker-5